The Khalifa Al-Rashidun – Rightly Guided Caliphs of Islam

 - Leadership is a trust, not a privilege

-- Simplicity and humility win hearts
+- Simplicity and humility can win hearts

 - Justice and mercy can coexist